johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    Even professional athletes have coaches and trainers.
    Even experts can continually refine their practice.

+"Important to find the profound in the ordinary" - waking up
+  - Seems to be what "enlightened" people have found
+  - Enjoy/Marvel at the moment for what it is, NOW.

+- Meditation is the art of realizing your are already fulfilled before you do/chase the next thing.

+- Moods: We tend to coarse grain how we feel ow what our moods are.
+  In reality things are constantly changing.
+  Noticing that can help break-up the apparent coarse graining.
+  The coarse graining is not accurate and can lead to suffering.

+- Two ways mind-fullness greatly improves your life.
+  -) Give you space to reflect if something or some action is worth doing.
+  If the results of some action are likely to be good for you or good for the world.
+  It can allow for some wisdom to emerge that considers the big picture.

+  -) It can make even unavoidable and unpleasant experiences the source of psychological freedom.
+  By paying attention to you resistance and aversion you can watch these states of mind unravel and disappear.

+- Only way to live without regret is to pay attention.

+- Think about what you are going to do:
+  - Necessary and Enjoyable ?  --> Do it
+  - Unnecessary ? -> Dont do it.
+  - Necessary and Unenjoyable ? -> Use as a source of meditation.
+Feel aversion.

+- Two Steps to having a good life:
+  -1) Be a good person (Be the good)
+  -2) Pay attention

+- Accept life as it is.
+Do this whenever you can.
+The next moment is as good a time as you are likely to get.

+- Mediation is Quite unlike not meditating.
+Revolutionary thing to do.
+To be aware of liking and not liking an experience is a separable concept of the experience.
+  Need not always, in every case, be taken in by it (the liking or not liking).
+  This is a remarkable insight into the nature of consciousness.
+  Mindfulness can shown that which is away of unpleasant sensation is the same and feels the same as that which is aware of pleasant sensation.
+  There really is a kind of equanimity to consciousness, which is liberating.

 # Strict with yourself, Lenient with others (Extreme Ownership)

 - Poor Richard: Neglect kills injuries, Revenge increases them
 - Need more forgiveness -> forgiveness is transcendence (transcends human nature) (Good for mind / Good for future self)
 - "We are bad men living among bad men, one thing that can calm us down is to be easy on each other" - William Irvine
+- Ask your people "What do you need to get your job done?"
+Then go out and get that.

 # You can only control what you can control